Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 Hacking

-Hacking is the process of gaining unauthorized access to data stored digitally on computers, tablets, smartphones, and entire networks.
+Hacking is gaining unauthorized access to data stored digitally on computers, tablets, smartphones, and entire networks.
 It exploits the cybersecurity weaknesses of the computer network and spreads malware.
-However, some types of hacking exploit human nature for gaining information.
-For example, phishing refers to methods for tricking people into divulging personal or confidential information — read on to find out more.
+However, some types of hacking exploit human nature to gain information.
+For example, phishing refers to methods for tricking people into divulging personal or confidential information.

 Computer viruses and worms

-Both computer viruses and worms fall under the category of malware.
+Both computer viruses and worms are malware.
 A virus is a malicious code that copies itself and runs rampant on your device, damaging programs, deleting files, and harming the hard drive along the way.
 Computer worms are also malicious programs, but they do not need human interaction to be activated and begin replicating and infecting connected devices.
 A worm slows down your device or makes it stop functioning altogether.

 Advanced persistent threat

 An advanced persistent threat (APT) is a long-term attack campaign.
-First, cybercriminals gain access to a computer network by spear phishing, then they use malware to create a backdoor and a few entry points to move freely and undetected.
-Next, they gain administrative access in order to view or steal data, spy on individuals, and track their online activity.
+First, cybercriminals gain access to a computer network by spear phishing.
+Then, they use malware to create a backdoor and a few entry points to move freely and undetected.
+Next, they gain administrative access to view or steal data, spy on individuals, and track their online activity.
 Before leaving the network, they establish a backdoor for future use.

 DoS attacks

-Denial-of-service (DoS) attacks are cyberattacks for making a computer or network unavailable to its users.
+Denial-of-service (DoS) attacks are cyberattacks that make a computer or network unavailable to its users.
 DoS is accomplished by flooding the target with traffic to overload the system so that legitimate users cannot receive expected services.
-Also, attackers sometimes exploit the vulnerabilities of the system to destabilize or crash it, causing inconvenience for its users.
+Attackers sometimes exploit the system’s vulnerabilities to destabilize or crash it, causing inconvenience for its users.

 Ransomware

 Ransomware is a type of malware that online criminals use to block access to their target’s computer system or encrypt their data to demand a ransom to restore it.
-A ransomware attack is carried out by sending phishing emails and creating fake websites that contain malicious links and files.
-Once clicked on/downloaded, they infect your files and encrypt them, so you have to pay up to regain access.
+A ransomware attack is carried out by hackers sending phishing emails and creating fake websites that contain malicious links and files.
+Once clicked on/downloaded, they infect and encrypt your files, so you have to pay up to regain access.

 Phishing

 Cyberterrorists use the phishing scam technique to get information or money from their targets.
-They email, text, or call you to manipulate you into sharing confidential information, such as account passwords.
-Pretending to be someone else, they pressure you by asking for help, urging you to act fast, or intimidating you, so beware of emails and messages that:
+They email, text, or call to manipulate you into sharing confidential information, such as account passwords.
+Pretending to be someone else, they pressure you by asking for help, urging you to act fast, or intimidating you — so beware of emails and messages that:

 • Pressure you to open attachments.